Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 You want to conceal your real identity.
 You’re a prim and proper physics professor at a large university but write erotica on the side—under an assumed name, of course.
 A pen name would also protect the author from political persecution or prejudice.
 Imagine writing about homosexuality or even atheism from a personal perspective in the 1950s without using a pen name.

 Your name is too hard to pronounce and/or spell.
 If your name contains ten syllables and several Xs and Zs, perhaps a shorter, easier-to-spell name would be in order.
-And if it can be pronounced correctly by the average Joe, that would be good.
+And if it can be pronounced correctly by the average reader, that would be good.
 Remember: easy to say, easy to spell, easy to remember.

 You want to cross genres.
 Anne Rice, famous for her vampire series, uses pen names for her collections of erotica, and she would probably take up a new one if she wanted to move into Sci-Fi or Westerns.